elm-land/elm-land/docs/concepts/components.md

 # Components

-## Comparison with JavaScript
+## Overview

 In a JavaScript framework like React or Vue.js, UI components are created in their own `.jsx` or `.vue` files.
-These components can take in "props", emit events back to their parent elements, store their own internal state, and define how they should render.
+In general, these components are able to:

+1. Take in "props" as initial arguments.
+2. Emit events back to their parents.
+3. Store their own internal state.
+4. Define how they should render on the page.

-In this section, we'll be showing you how to do all the same stuff with `.elm` files.
-Unlike JS components, the design of Elm prevents us from sending API requests, defining local state, or other fancy stuff in our `view` code.
-For that reason, there are __three__ kinds of components you might find in any Elm Land project.
+The core design of Elm prevents us from sending API requests or other fancy stuff from our `view` function.
+This section will show you how to do all the same great stuff with `.elm` files.

+Let's start by learning about the three kinds of components in Elm projects.

 ## The "123s" of Elm components

 After exploring many different techniques for building Elm components, we've found a simple system that works great!
 We'll be referring to this system as "the 123s of Elm components", because of the three step system.

-Each step will build on the last, so we'll tackle them each in order:
+Each step will build on the last, so we'll learn them in order:

 1. [Simple view functions](#_1-simple-view-functions)
 1. [Configurable components](#_2-configurable-components)